qwertpi/mnist-infogan/README.md

 0\.
 Download this repo
 ### Training (Optional)
 1\.
 Create a folder called images that will be used to peridocly save generated imaes to during training
 2\.
+Change the `if True` statements for checkpoint loading to `if False` when running the code for the first time or it will load the pretrained generator in this repo and spoil your fun
+3\.
 Run train.py for as long as you want (I recomend around 20,000 epochs), I trained using google colabatory
 ### Generating
-3\.
+4\.
 Run generate.py
-4\.
+5\.
 Marvel at what modern neural networks can do
 ### Intermideate layer visualistion
-5\.
+6\.
 If you run viz.py you will be able to see the outputs of the convolutional layers inbetween the input and output